 STEP 1: Learn the about SDLC Models

 SDLCs are the same in their usage.
-In order to select the right SDLC, you should have enough experience and be familiar with the SDLCs that will be chosen.
+In order to select the right SDLC, you should have enough experience and be familiar with the SDLCs that will be chosen and understand them correctly.

 STEP 2: Assess the needs of Stakeholders